THE BOOK OF SECOND PETER

 But if it is true, as it appears to be of the majority of American Christians, that we are leading a careless life as far as Christ is concerned, trusting that we are “standing in grace,” the blood is no longer availing for us.
 The Scripture condemns us in numerous passages, declaring we are lukewarm, that we are neglecting our salvation and shall be punished accordingly.

 What unbelievable error is being preached in America at this time!

 First of all, you must understand that in the last days scoffers will come, scoffing and following their own evil desires.
 (II Peter 3:3)

-The period of time between Gods interventions presents a real problem to us, doesnt it?
-God acts, and then we have to remember the decisions we made at that time and not change.
+The period of time between God’s interventions presents a real problem to us, doesn’t it?
+God acts, and then we must remember the decisions we made at that time and not change.
 God does not change.
 We are not to change.
 What God has spoken finally shall come to pass.
 I think a major component of faith is that of holding steady while we are waiting for the promise to be fulfilled.

 It is a marvel that God is so gentle with us, as a Father with His children.
 But the day will come when all that we see shall be burned up along with ungodly men.

 But do not forget this one thing, dear friends: With the Lord a day is like a thousand years, and a thousand years are like a day.
 (II Peter 3:8)

 Apparently the dimension of time does not affect the spirit realm.
 Two thousand years ago, the Lord Jesus said He was coming soon.
 Our idea of soon is not two thousand years.
 But two thousand years of our time is two days to the Lord, or two minutes.
 As far as a day being like a thousand years, this means each day we live is scrutinized by the Lord a moment at a time.
 We may be in a hurry to accomplish our objectives, but God is carefully examining each word, each motive, each nuance of posture and expression.
 The hairs of our head are numbered.
 We shall give an account for every useless word we speak.